-These unaudited condensed interim consolidated financial statements have been prepared using the accounting policies and methods of computation as outlined in note 4 of the annual consolidated financial statements for the year-ended January 31, 2015, except for the stock-based compensation policy, which reflects the issuance of Restricted Share Units ("RSUs"), and the hedging policy.
+These unaudited condensed interim consolidated financial statements have been prepared using the accounting policies and methods of computation as outlined in note 4 of the annual consolidated financial statements for the year ended January 31, 2015, except for the stock-based compensation policy, which reflects the issuance of Restricted Share Units ("RSUs"), and the hedging policy.

 Under the 2015 Omnibus Equity Incentive Plan (the "2015 Omnibus Plan"), selected employees are granted RSUs where each RSU has a value equal to one common share.
 The compensation expense is recorded at the fair value of the Company's common shares at the grant date over the vesting period (generally three years) with a corresponding credit to contributed surplus for equity-settled RSUs and a corresponding credit to a liability for cash-settled RSUs.
 RSUs may be settled in shares, cash, or a combination of cash or shares upon vesting at the discretion of the Company.
+Cash settled RSUs are revalued at each reporting date to reflect their fair value at that date.

-During the quarter ended August 1, 2015, the Company entered into foreign exchange contracts as described in Note 17.
-The Company applies hedge accounting for its forward exchange contracts and designates them as cash flow hedges.
+During the nine-month period ended October 31, 2015, the Company entered into foreign exchange forward contracts as described in Note 17.
+The Company applies hedge accounting for its foreign exchange forward contracts and designates them as cash flow hedges.
 At the inception of a hedge relationship, the Company formally designates and documents the hedge relationship.
 Such hedges are expected to be highly effective in achieving offsetting changes in cash flows and are assessed on an ongoing basis to determine that they actually have been highly effective throughout the financial reporting periods for which they were designated.
-In cash flow hedge relationships, the effective portion of the gains or losses on the hedged item is recognized directly in OCI, while the innefective portion is recorded in net earnings.
+In cash flow hedge relationships, the effective portion of the gains or losses on the hedged item is recognized directly in Other Comprehensive Income ("OCI"), while the ineffective portion is recorded in net earnings.
 The amounts recognized in OCI are reclassified to net earnings when the hedged item affects earnings.